hamorrar/hamorrar/README.md

 ### Currently working on the following project(s):
 1. Reviewing recent literature in Machine Learning and Systems research
-1. Building an pperating system in Rust to learn the programming language
+1. Building an operating system in Rust to learn the programming language
 1. Reiterating over a distributed systems project in Go

 ---